Ted Monachino

-Ted Monachino (born October 15, 1966) is an American football coach who is currently serving as a defensive analyst at North Carolina.
+Ted Monachino (born October 15, 1966) is an American football coach who is currently the Defensive Coordinator/Outside Linebackers coach at the University of Maryland.
+He was hired by the Tar Heels in 2023 as Senior Defensive Analyst before being elevated to the defensive line position following the departures of Tim Cross and Gene Chizik.
 A longtime assistant in the National Football League (NFL), Monachino coached for several teams, including most recently as outside linebackers coach for the Atlanta Falcons.
 Monachino also coached for Missouri in 2018 and served as the defensive coordinator for the Indianapolis Colts from 2016 to 2017.
 He was also formerly the linebackers coach for the Baltimore Ravens from 2010 to 2015.
 He was part of the Ravens' coaching staff that won Super Bowl XLVII.

+Playing career

+Monachino was a three-year letterman in football at the University of Missouri, graduating with a degree in health and physical education in 1990.